 Developed by Capcom

-Published by Capcom in 2005
+Published by Digital Eclipse in 2005

 And with Forgotten Worlds I have finally beaten the last chapter in the unofficial trilogy of multidirectional shooters developed by Capcom in the 1980s, which started with the great Section Z and continued with the somewhat weird Side Arms.
 Therefore I returned to the first volume of the Capcom Classics Collection on the Playstation 2, a no-brainer acquisition for everyone who’s into the golden age of arcade games.
 This particular package has 22 Capcom titles covering all gaming branches, 9 of them belonging to the shoot’em up genre.
 Pair it with its second volume and there you have it, a great gift for any old school gamer/collector.
 Don’t forget to give me props when you see the smile on your buddy’s face, okay?

 Set in the distant future, the story of Forgotten Worlds involves two unknown soldiers fighting to free the planet from the clutches of an evil god known as emperor Bios.
 The graphic design changes considerably every three stages, starting on desolate wastelands full of lizard-men and running robots.
 It shifts to a series of Egyptian-themed chambers populated with indians and floating heads on the 4th level, with later stages taking place above the clouds.
 By then you’ll be faced with even more dangerous flying enemies, deadly statues, creepy zombie heads and all sorts of laser turrets as you reach Bios’s tower of doom.
 Getting there takes a good deal of practice, suitable strategy and proper usage of Zenny, Capcom’s official intergalactic money collected either by taking blue orbs or by finding special items.